chaoge525/soafee_demo/documentation/introduction.rst

-    Provides guidance for configuring, building, and deploying EWAOL distributions on supported target platforms, running and validating supported EWAOL functionalities, and running the distribution on custom hardware.
-Also includes migration guidance for how to enable these activities on a later EWAOL release, when upgrading from an older release version.
+    Provides guidance for configuring, building, and deploying EWAOL distributions on supported target platforms, running and validating supported EWAOL functionalities, and building the distribution for a custom or unsupported target platform.
+Also includes migration guidance for how to enable these activities on a later EWAOL release, when upgrading from an older release.

   * :ref:`Developer Manual <manual/index:Developer Manual>`